skadio/skadio.github.io/_pages/about.md

 https://www.oracle.com/artificial-intelligence
 -->

+---

 Hi!
 I'm Serdar, Group VP of Artificial Intelligence in the AI Center of Excellence at **Fidelity Investments** and an Adjunct Associate Professor in the Dept. of Computer Science at **Brown University**.
 Previously, I led the Advanced Constraint Technology R&D group at **Oracle** and worked at **Adobe**.

-My experiences lies in driving **enterprise-scale AI strategy and transformation** through AI-native leadership.
+I specialize in driving **enterprise-scale AI strategy and transformation** through AI-native leadership.
 Leading cutting-edge research and delivering **production-ready AI solutions** with measurable business impact.
 Proven success in **building and scaling global AI teams** across technical and financial domains.

 Explore more in:
 * [Open-Source AI at Scale: Establishing an Enterprise AI Strategy through Modular Framework](https://onlinelibrary.wiley.com/doi/epdf/10.1002/aaai.70032)